bellaTHEanalyst/a-few-of-my-project/README.md

  # Isabella Martins - Data Analysis Portfolio

 ## About

-Hi, I'm Isabella!
-An attentive data analyst offering sharp time management, organizational and assistance skills.I am proficient in powerBI, Excel,  and  currently learning Sql and robotics process automation, Although i am a undergraduate with a social science background, I am passionate about business growth and I have a vision to help develop systems that can protect and improve the health of African women of reproductive age, infants, children ,adolescents and their well being , to help detect "high risk" cases and special attention through data analysis and visualization in order to foresee complications and prevent them and reduce maternal and child mortality and morbidity rates.
+ Hi, I'm Isabella, a certified data analyst.
+I work remotely as a freelance data analyst.
+I am passionate about using data to make a positive impact on the world.
+I have a proven ability to collect, analyze, and interpret data to drive business insights.

+I am proficient in a variety of data analysis tools and techniques, including:

+Programming: SQL
+Data transformation: PowerQuery/DAX/Excel
+Data visualization: Power BI/Excel
+I also have strong soft skills, including:

+Communication
+Problem-solving
+Teamwork
+Decision-making
+Time management
+I am a firm believer in using data to address business problems and public health issues to make the world a better place.

+I would love to discuss how we can work together.
+Please reach out to me by email.

+Thanks,
+Isabella

 My CV in [doc](https://docs.google.com/document/d/1tW7ABHxfwCuojjndbdsn0s98oLxuleOb/edit?usp=sharing&ouid=109075674425913798588&rtpof=true&sd=true)